 - Fresh berries are a tasty accompaniment, I used raspberries for my family's treacle tart as I picked up a packet reduced in the local supermarket.

 - Got some leftover pastry?
-This can be wrapped and frozen for 3-4 months.
-If you end up with several pieces of leftover shortcrust pastry from several different recipes then they can be defrosted and used together.
+This can be wrapped and frozen for 2-3 months.
+If you end up with several pieces of leftover shortcrust pastry from several different recipes then they can be thaw and used together.
 Perhaps to make another treacle tart.

-- Or use the leftover pastry to prepare a few tasty British jam tarts which are always a tasty easy treat, and can be frozen too.
+- Or use the leftover pastry to prepare a few tasty British jam tarts which are always a tasty tea time treat, and these can be frozen once baked.

 Nutrition